 Wirecast Pro is the professional edition of Wirecast and includes all the features of Wirecast Studio.
 It adds an audio inspector, advanced audio controls, virtual sets, scoreboards, and many other professional features.
+Wirecast Pro also provides full HD video capability.
 Features that pertain specifically to Wirecast Pro are indicated by the Pro icon (shown below):